quickSilverShanks/VidSage/README.md

 ## Running the Application

 Before running the application make sure you have `docker`, `docker-compose`(optional) and `git cli` installed in your machine.
 Its recommended to have 16GB CPU RAM and 4GB GPU but the application has also been successfully tested on 8GB CPU RAM (just that its really slow and might require you to close other running apps to free up some RAM).
+The full build version of this application, with gpu enabled, will take 16-20 GB disk space.
+Yes its a lot, but then again, you do get to experiment with llms on your local machine.

 Please note, internet connection would be required to download the services(like ElasticSearch, Ollama etc), models(llms like gemma2:2b, sentence transformers etc) and video transcripts.
 Querying the RAG assistant does not require internet since the llm will be downloaded and used from local.